-During our trips we always try to survive on the smallest budget possible.
-It is certainly not the easiest way of travelling and at times requires a lot of work and patience, but it is surely doable.
-Here are some tips we have for those who want to see the world, but money doubts stops them from undertaking this major step.
+During our trips, we always try to survive on the smallest budget possible.
+It is certainly not the easiest way of traveling and at times requires a lot of work and patience, but it is surely doable.
+Here are some tips we have for those who want to see the world, but money doubts stop them from undertaking this major step.

 1. Find free accommodation

 First and foremost, the easiest way to save some buck on lodging is sleeping in a tent.
 It is obviously connected to some inconveniences, especially while bicycle touring.
 As you probably won’t carry the most spacious tent- comfort doesn’t really come with a lightweight- you should have at least a good mat!
 You simply can’t sleep well and expect a pleasant ride the next day.
 Camping works on a short term journey, but once in a while, one needs proper rest.

 There are also other drawbacks.
 First of all- the shower.
 There is no way you are going to attain this luxury which is kind of a crucial after a day of sports activity.
 Luckily this problem can be solved- what you need is a river or a nice person with a hose in their garden.
 It will be probably cold, freezing cold even, but you will survive and feel much better afterward.
 The same rule applies to do laundry- better to wash your clothes without soap than not at all.
 Not perfect but entirely free of charge.